AGiorgetti/agiorgetti.github.io/_drafts/migrate-svn-to-git.md

 **Step 2 - Map the users**

-Create an 'authors.txt' file that will be used to map your SVN users to Git users; it's a plain text file that will look like this:
+Create an 'authors.txt' file that will be used to map your SVN users to Git users; it's just a plain text file that will look like this:

 {% highlight bat %}
 SVN_Username = Git_Username <user@mail.com>